-VidaCaixa does not use transition measures, this means that it fully complies from the very first moment with the capital requirements of Solvency II and does not apply any kind of interim measures.
+VidaCaixa does not use transition measures, this means that it has sufficient financial capacity to fully comply from the very first moment with the capital requirements of Solvency II and does not apply any kind of interim measures.

-The entity has not used alternative valuation methods to those recognised by the Solvency II Regulation to assess its assets and liabilities in the balance sheet.
+The entity has not used alternative valuation methods to those recognised by the Solvency II Regulation to asses its assets and liabilities in the balance sheet.